-The Bible uses some of its terms in ways that we're unfamiliar with.
-I've mentioned the word "spirit" in time past, how that the Bible uses that in nine different ways and if you were not aware of that, it might give you some difficulty understanding what is being spoken of in a given context.
-Another one is the word "soul" which is used four different ways in the Bible.
+The Bible uses some of its terms in ways that we are unfamiliar with.
+I have mentioned the word "spirit" in time past, how that the Bible uses that in nine different ways and if you were not aware of that, it might give you some difficulty understanding what is being spoken of in a given context.
+Another one is the word "soul," which is used four different ways in the Bible.

 In Richard's sermon on Song of Solomon a couple of weeks ago, he used one which I think we have a tendency to understand, maybe more than some of the others.
 That was the word "to know."
-But even here, we most frequently think of that word in terms of "being acquainted with," but in Biblical usage it can—though it doesn't always—have intimate sexual connotations as well.
+But even here, we most frequently think of that word in terms of "being acquainted with," but in biblical usage it can—though it does not always—have intimate sexual connotations as well.

-This term that we're going to be using quite frequently today is "eternal life."
+This term that we are going to be using quite frequently today is "eternal life."
 Now to us, the first impulse is to think of it in terms of living without ever dying.
 We think of it in the sense of endless existence.
-That is certainly correct, but it is incomplete because its Biblical usage encompasses a great deal more than that.
-If we don't understand this, we can deny ourselves a great deal of motivation arising from having a better knowledge of the great purpose of God, and if we understand this I think that this is going to help us in making preparations for His kingdom.
-I think it will also give us an understand of why we go through a great number of the trials we go through in preparation for eternal life.
+That is certainly correct, but it is incomplete because its biblical usage encompasses a great deal more than that.
+If we do not understand this, we can deny ourselves a great deal of motivation arising from having a better knowledge of the great purpose of God, and if we understand this I think that this is going to help us in making preparations for His Kingdom.
+I think it will also give us an understanding of why we go through a great number of the trials we go through in preparation for eternal life.

 Now eternal life is not difficult to understand, and I think that in many cases we just simply tend to overlook it, or we forget it, and we need to sharpen our understanding of this term, though, if our vision is going to be clear.
-Today, we're going to bolster our understanding of it, because in doing so, it's going to sharpen the focus on the other six motivators as well.
-As we begin the sermon I want you to turn with me to Romans 2:7.
+Today, we are going to bolster our understanding of it, because in doing so, it is going to sharpen the focus on the other six motivators as well.
+As we begin the sermon I want you to turn with me to Romans 2.
 Paul is the author, and he says:

-Romans 2:7 To them who by patient continuance in well doing seek for glory and honour and immortality, eternal life.
+Romans 2:7 eternal life to those who by patient continuance in doing good seek for glory, honor, and immortality, .